 What is birth control?

-Birth control refers to any activity, medicine, or equipment used to prevent pregnancy.
+Birth control is any activity, medicine, or equipment used to prevent pregnancy.
 There are many types of birth control available for women who do not wish to become pregnant.
-The decision on which method is right for you should be made with your health care provider, as well as with your partner.
+The decision on which method is right for you should be made with your healthcare provider, as well as with your partner.

 Birth control methods work in different ways to prevent pregnancy, including:

 Creating a barrier that blocks sperm from reaching the egg

 Preventing eggs from being released by the ovaries